poproar/Barnabas-Instructors-Guide/_lessons/10/index.md

   - What i morse code?
 How is morse code communicated?
   - When making blinks of different speeds, how does not changing the delay after turning the LED off benefit us?
   - Describe how the repeat block helps us create code?
+  - What is the importance of precision in coding?
 ---

 ### Review